levibotelho/levibotelho.github.io/_posts/2014-05-31-calculate-the-best-text-colour-for-a-given-background.md

 title: Calculate the best text colour for a given background
 category: Development
 tags: [c#, design, ui]
+description: Ever need to put text on top of a user-selected background colour?
+Here's a simple algorithm which maximises readability.
 comments: true
 share: true
 ---